ABN 82 104 322 096

 Note the single vehicle crossing over the nature strip from a shared driveway to the separate underground garage for each of the two dwellings on the standard-sized Beaumaris allotment in the photograph below.

-CONSERVING NATURE STRIPS & STREET PARKING: That arrangement consumes much less much of the nature strip area in front of such an allotment - and very much less of the open space in the front setback of the allotment available for trees, shrubs or lawn - than when two separate vehicle crossings are used.
-It also avoids reducing the amount of street parking available.
-Bayside City Council should have a provision whereby it should be the only arrangement approved.
+CONSERVING NATURE STRIPS & STREET PARKING: That consumes much less of the nature strip area in front an allotment - and very much less of the open space in the front setback of the allotment available for trees, shrubs or lawn - than when two separate vehicle crossings are used.
+It also avoids reducing the street parking available.
+Bayside City Council should have a rule whereby it is the only arrangement allowable.

 The two dwellings at 65 Tramway Parade, Beaumaris, share a single vehicle crossing over the nature strip.

-METRES; Every street and road in Beaumaris -
+WIDTH TO 3 METRES; Every street and road

 as a major arterial road - provides no more than a